-Canonical Wnt signaling is known to suppress chondrogenesis (12, 16).
-Agrin overexpression blocked the capacity of WNT3A and WNT9A to activate the WNT/β-catenin-dependent reporter assay TOPFlash (34) (Fig. 2D-E).
-Overexpression of either LRP4 or Agrin suppressed TOPFlash activation in a WNT3A dose-response curve and simultaneous overexpression of LRP4 and Agrin was synergistic (Fig. 2F).
-Moreover, Agrin failed to induce extracellular matrix formation in C28/I2 chondrocytes in which activation of canonical WNT signaling was achieved directly in the nucleus by overexpressing a constitutively active form of LEF1 (caLEF1) composed of the transactivation domain of VP16 and the DNA-binding domain of LEF1 (35) (Fig. 2G).
-Therefore, the capacity of Agrin to suppress canonical Wnt signaling is essential to its chondrogenic effect.
-Taken together, these data indicate that Agrin induces chondrogenesis by suppressing canonical WNT signaling.
+Canonical WNT signaling is known to suppress chondrogenesis (12, 16).
+Agrin overexpression blocked the capacity of WNT3A and WNT9A to activate the WNT/β-catenin-dependent reporter assay TOPFlash (34) (Fig. 2, D and E).
+Overexpression of either LRP4 or agrin suppressed TOPFlash activation in a WNT3A dose-response curve and co-overexpression of LRP4 and agrin was synergisticfurther inhibited TOPFlash activation (Fig. 2F).
+Moreover, agrin failed to induce extracellular matrix formation in C28/I2 chondrocytes in which activation of canonical WNT signaling was achieved directly in the nucleus by overexpressing a constitutively active form of LEF1 (caLEF1) composed of the transactivation domain of VP16 and the DNA-binding domain of LEF1 (35) (Fig. 2G).
+Therefore, the capacity of agrin to suppress canonical WNT signaling is essential to its chondrogenic effect.
+Taken together, these data indicate that agrin induces chondrogenesis by suppressing canonical WNT signaling.